-The BMW Concept Active Tourer isn’t entirely new.
-But this particular version is.
-Unveiled at the OutDoor Friedrichshafen fair in Germany (11 – 14 July), the latest version of the BMW Concept Active Tourer Outdoor has been specifically designed with cyclists in mind.
-While most of the concept is more or less identical to the original 2012 concept – except for the new orangey-gold paintwork – the interior has been modified to carry a couple of bicycles and all their gear and maintenance tools.
+The 2013 BMW Concept Active Tourer Outdoor was specifically designed with cyclists in mind.
+While most of the concept was more or less identical to the original 2012 concept – except for the orangey-gold paintwork – the interior was modified to carry a couple of bicycles and all their gear and maintenance tools.

 The upholstery consists of hard-wearing leather which is designed to withstand the scuffs and scrapes of loading and unloading outdoor equipment.
 With the rear seats folded down, a specially designed fold-away bike rack can carry two bicycles securely inside the vehicle – with the front wheels removed.
 Several individual compartments near the trunk opening are designed to hold tools, spares and additional kit.